Mjolner-ServiceNow/mimisbrunnr.dk/_docs/automation-app/tutorial-ado.md

 ### Create a Runbook for new Work Items

-Next up we will create two new Runbook that we will use create new Work Items as well as to update existing Work Items.
+Next up we will create a new Runbook that we will use to create new Work Items.

 ![Create an empty Runbook](/assets/images/x_autps_azure_auto_create_runbook0.webp)

 Select **Runbooks** i the main menu in **Runbook Manager**.

-Make sure that you in the same **Automation Account** as you created your credentials in and click **Create** at the bottom of the list.
+Make sure that you are in the same **Automation Account** as you created the Personal Access Token variable in and click **Create** at the bottom of the list.

 ![Create an empty Runbook](/assets/images/x_autps_azure_auto_ado_create_runbook0.webp)